danneu/hunk/README.md

 - `browse` (object): When a request hits a folder, render an html page that displays the folder contents and lets the user navigate/browse the files.
+    - `dotfiles` (optional bool): Whether files that start with a dot "." should appear in the list.
+Default: `false`.

     ![browser screenshot](/img/browse.png)